 Orkney is home to the “loneliest grave in Britain”

 Unfortunately, Betty’s grave was discovered again by soldiers stationed in Orkney during WWII.
-She became somewhat of a spectacle until she was reburied with a concrete slab placed over the grave to prevent her being disturbed in future.
+She became somewhat of a spectacle until she was reburied with a concrete slab placed over the grave to prevent her from being disturbed in future.
 Finally, around 1980, a gravestone was placed at the site.

 The ferry routes in Orkney are like second roads